johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/Typography/ShadowGuide.md

 };
 ```

-In reviewing the code, you can see we are recomposing the Default token.
-We
+In reviewing the code, you can see we are recomposing or overriding the Default
-start with the `vitalLayoutBase.Base` and then assign the default tokens of the
+token.
+We start with the `vitalLayoutBase.Base` and then assign the default
-header/footer components and finally exported it.
+tokens of the header/footer components and lastly exported it.

 ?> **REMINDER:** Rebuild Package with `npm run build -- --scope=<mysite>` and
 restart the site.

 All Vital DS tokens can be shadowed in similar fashion.
-Refer to the components
+Refer to the component's
 documentation and specific shadowing instructing.
 Within bodiless, there is a
 [vital-test](https://github.com/johnsonandjohnson/Bodiless-JS/tree/main/packages/vital-test/src/shadow/%40bodiless)
 package that shadows all components and gives examples and is a good resource.